ajgappmark/2014-spring-si-cpsc120/week-4/readme.md

 }
 ```

-Now that we've cleared that up as, remember how binary operators are evaluated:
+Now that we've cleared that up, remember how binary operators are evaluated?
 `<` is one such operator, for example, taking two things, comparing them, and
 returning `true` if the left value is "smaller" than the right value, and
 `false` otherwise.
 When `2 < 5;` is evaluated, the operator `<` takes `2` and